Posts

 My point is that we are to have the indwelling Holy Spirit, who is yearning to love people through us as He did through Jesus.
 As we acknowledge Him constantly and intentionally, allow Him to live His life through us, we will have a glow about us that will attract, not repel.
 The true Church of Jesus is an intensely beautiful body of people who it is a delight to know and have connection with.

 Friends, if we live out of intimacy with the Father and by the indwelling power of the Holy Spirit, we will live life differently.
+We will be literally convincing in our Christianity.
 Not out of striving to do so, but because we will feel different; the result will come from a transformed heart within.
 That inner glow will be seen in our countenance, our attitudes, our actions, and our lifestyle.
 True representatives of Jesus are beautiful people!

 The common people heard Him gladly because His life was so completely convincing.
 He walked the talk.